brandendupont-mcw/eighteenth-cms/src/documentation-pages/sentencing.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities on the above PPI;** *WG Reflection: This does not include individuals who weren’t convicted because it is based on the initial sentence including ‘time-served’.
-We want this to change - out of 6 people we are locking someone up.
-Out of the 1000s of cases we are doing.
-Seems high.
-Includes all the summons, not just people actually see in court every day (FAC cases, 101 cases); think the actual # is higher in terms of who we actually assess]*

 <br>

 <iframe title="Pretrial Detention Differences by Defendant Race/Ethnicity - Black Defendants" aria-label="Bullet Bars" id="datawrapper-chart-akL16" src="https://datawrapper.dwcdn.net/akL16/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="600"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();